jstrebeck/B2-Alerting/README.md

 Run the following to build your image
 `docker build -t b2-alerting .`

+When running your container pass your bucket name as a parameter in quotes.

+Example:
+`docker run b2-alerting "my-bucket"`

 ## AWS Lambda Function
 Build a zip file with the requirements and upload them to your function.
 ```